By Rick Steves

 Before you leave home, get your kids enthusiastic about what they'll be seeing in Europe.
 Encourage them to learn about the countries, cities, sights, and people they'll be visiting.
 Look online for articles, photos, and video clips to pique their curiosity.

 Get a jump on foreign phrases.
 Type out the top 20 or so and put them on the fridge for everyone to learn.
 Get the 10 Minutes a Day language book for your destination, which comes with preprinted sticky word labels that your kids will enjoy plastering around the house.
-My phrase books are also accessible and fun to use.
-And kids might especially enjoy language-learning game apps like Duolingo.
+My phrasebooks are also accessible and fun to use.
+Kids might especially enjoy language-learning game apps like Duolingo.

 Reflecting and Connecting

-Help your kids collect and process their observations.
+Once your trip is underway, help your kids collect and process their observations.
 Buy a journal at your first stop, and it becomes a fun souvenir in itself.
 Kids like cool books — pay for a nice one.
 The journal is important, and it should feel that way.
 Encourage kids to record more than just a trip log: Collect feelings, smells, tastes, reactions to cultural differences, and so on.
+Allow time to sit still and sketch a favorite view.
 Grade-school kids enjoy pasting in ticket stubs (bring a glue stick) or drawing pictures of things they've seen.

 It can be hard for kids to hang around grown-ups all day, so help your kids connect with other children.
 In hot climates, kids gravitate toward the squares (in cities and villages alike) when the temperature begins to cool in the late afternoon, often staying until late in the evening.
 Take your children to the European nightspots to observe — if not actually make — the scene (such as the rollerbladers at the Trocadéro in Paris or the crowd at Rome's Trevi Fountain).